pxheim/zettelkasten/book-fournier-2017-the-managers-path.md

 [[$Bibliography]]

+Fournier, C. (2017). _The Manager's Path: A Guide for Tech Leaders Navigating Growth and Change_.
+O'Reilly.

+---

 Managing has two extremes, micromanaging and "benign neglect", neither of which is where you want to be.

 1:1 are not your manager's responsibility to make sure they go well.
 They are a venue for you to share and be personal w/ your manager, but also where you can get feedback.
 Good managers are quick to give feedback.